MihalkinS/vote/README.md

 # vote
-Vote for the best map
+Vote for the best card in orienteering.